st3107/h5xrd/README.md

 directory of "h5xrd".
 Substitute the content in "<>" to the path on your computer.

 ``python main.py <path to data folder> <path to csv folder>``

+If you have already done the step 3 in the installation, then you can run the following command instead.
+It doesn't have to be run inside the h5xrd folder.

+``h5xrd <path to data folder> <path to csv folder>``